 Stories about how badly airlines have been treating “important” people are nothing new.
-Just recently, NASA Astronaut Buzz Aldrin had to deal with being told that he was too late to check in for his flight on Delta.
+NASA Astronaut Buzz Aldrin had to deal with being told that he was too late to check in for his flight on Delta.

 I love this one because of the textbook reply from British Airways to send a DM (and get the rant out of public view).
 Even sports heroes get the same treatment as us.
 I also enjoy when anyone calls a company “a shambles”.

 Hi Gary, we're concerned to hear this.
 Could you DM us with some more information?
 We'll certainly see if there is anything we can do. ^Sophie

 Mayim Bialik Tweeted her displeasure with United about her treatment over the size of her carry-on bag.
 We feel you Mayim.